-In the current age of responsive web design (responsive refers to web-page elements re-organising themselves when you switch between mobile and desktop), the innovation and creativity seen in web development have truly exceeded expectations.
+In the current age of responsive web design (responsive refers to web-page elements re-organizing themselves when you switch between mobile and desktop), the innovation and creativity seen in web development have truly exceeded expectations.

 This is especially the case in the world of hotels, where the best hotel websites use these tools to their utmost advantage in order to create a user experience that matches that of spending a few nights in a luxury, world-class hotel.

 In order to explore what works, and what doesn’t about hotel websites, we’ve written this article looking at 8 of the most popular hotels’ websites from around the world.
-These websites each have something special that will draw you in and, possibly without you realising, try and get you to book a cosy room for a night or two.
+These websites each have something special that will draw you in and, possibly without you realizing, try and get you to book a cozy room for a night or two.
 All using some simple web design tactics and design principles.

 Let’s take a closer look.

 What do the Best Hotel Websites Have in Common?

 When we’re considering hotel and resorts web design principles, there are a number of factors that come into play, before even looking at any of the websites.
 For example, what do you picture when you think of a sleek, luxurious hotel website?
 Probably a number of, if not all of the following things: